nodejs/promise-use-cases/README.md

 Please consider making a pull request for that are confusing with promises right now or are done better in userland.
 I will present the results (with your name and contribution) to Node.js core.

+You can also open an issue if you prefer!

 **No prior Node.js contribution experience required**.
 If you're a user of promises and thing we should do things better - we would love to hear about your use case.

 ### Code of Conduct